jeargle/blingslang/README.md

 Setup File
 ----------

-The main three sections of the YAML system setup file are: `accounts`, `account_groups`, and `trajectories`.
+The main four sections of the YAML system setup file are: `accounts`, `account_groups`, `trajectories`, and `plots`.
 Each `Account`, its starting value, and its growth parameters is defined in the `accounts` section.  `AccountGroups`, collections of `Accounts`, are defined in the `account_groups` section.  `BlingTrajectories` are value-over-time trajectories for `Accounts` and `AccountGroups`, and they are specified in the `trajectories` section.
+Finally, the `plots` section hold information about trajectory plots that will be created after the simulation is run.
+These plots end up in their own image files.

 Here is an example setup file: